-Course Outcomes (CO): Upon successful completion of the course, the students should be able to:

-CO1: Analyze the key factors responsible for the growth and development of hospitality industry.
+Course Outcomes (CO): Upon successful completion of the course, the students should be able to: CO1: Analyse the key factors responsible for the growth and development of the hospitality and aviation industry.

-CO2: Identify various career segments in the hospitality industry.
+CO2: Identify various career segments in the hospitality and aviation industry.

-CO3: Summarize emerging and future trends of hospitality industry.
+CO3: Summarise emerging and future trends of the hospitality and aviation industry.

-CO4: State the organization of the hospitality industry sectors.
+CO4: State the organisation of the hospitality and aviation industry sectors.